ibm-cloud-docs/account/usage-report.md

 | Currency Code     | `resources.currency_code`| The currency code of the associated billing unit |
 | Overage           | `resources.overage.cost` | The number of credits that are used as overage |
 {: class="simple-tab-table"}
-{: caption="Enterprise usage report CSV contents for overages" caption-side="bottom"}
+{: caption="Table 13.
+Enterprise usage report CSV contents for overages" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-1-2"}
 {: #overages-enterprise-1-2}
 {: tab-title="Overages"}